 Tab to the email address field and type your email address.
 Remember, it can be any email address!

 Tab to the password field and type a password.
 Make sure that you use a strong password with upper case (capital) letters, lower case letters and numbers.
 If you just use you're dog's name, you'll know doubt be hacked straight away.
-This applies to any online account you create, not just MSN!
+This applies to any online account you create, not just Escargot!

 Finally, click the create account button.
 Your registration is now complete!